Contents

 |---|---|

-| Email address | Used for magic-link authentication.
+| Email address | Used for passwordless authentication via email one-time codes, or OAuth sign-in through Google or Microsoft (for the School Portal at portal.governanceassurance.co.uk).
 Required to access the platform. |

-| School name | Identifies the school completing the assessment.
+| School / trust name | Identifies the school or trust completing the assessment.
 Appears on your report. |

-| Town and postcode | Distinguishes schools with similar names.
+| Town and postcode | Distinguishes organisations with similar names.
 Appears on your report. |

-| Headteacher name | Included in the self-assessment report for governance records. |
+| Headteacher / CEO name | Included in the board audit report for governance records. |

-| Chair of Governors name | Included in the self-assessment report for governance records. |
+| Chair of Governors / Trustees name | Included in the board audit report for governance records. |

 | Your name and role | Identifies the person completing the assessment.
 Appears on your report. |